Skills in Detail

 If you attempt to Dodge, you can't also Guard against attacks in the same round, unless an Item or other effect would specifically allow it.

 They make a Trickery check and earn a Wonderful result.
-They're able to completely dodge the attacks of the first two Hammer Bros, but have to take the last Hammer Bro's attacks head-on.
+They're able to completely dodge two hammer throws, but have to take the two remaining hammers head-on.

 You don't need to Dodge attacks if you can prevent them!
 Invisibility effects and Secure Techniques are great for getting around attacks, if used carefully.
 And if you can avoid a fight in the first place, even better!